 How to Choose a Minor

-There are so many amazing areas of study in college, but for most students, not enough time to cover them all!
+There are so many amazing areas of study to choose from in college and for many students, it can be difficult to make a decision on what to study.
 Because college is both an investment of time and money, choosing areas of study that you’re most interested in and/or can help jumpstart your career is key.

-In addition to their major(s), many students also choose a minor - a shorter series of courses in a specific subject that are usually 30 or fewer credits (vs. up to 64 with a major) that don’t culminate in a degree, but still provide a thorough education in that subject.
+In addition to their major(s), many students also choose a minor– a shorter series of courses in a specific subject that are usually 30 or fewer credits (vs. up to 64 with a major) that don’t culminate in a degree, but still provide a thorough education in that subject.
 A minor can allow you to take classes you will enjoy that might not be offered as part of your major.
 Some colleges even allow students to choose more than one minor!
-Thinking about choosing a minor in college?
-Here are some strategies to help you decide.
+If you're thinking about choosing a minor in college, here are some strategies to help you decide.

 What should I minor in?